-Plates Journal is pleased to announce an open call for proposals for its fourth issue.
+Plates Journal is pleased to announce an open call for proposals for its fifth issue.

 Plates welcomes proposals for essays, interviews, reviews, maps, love letters, recipes, literary works, and page-based installations*.
 Work that exists exclusively in the digital realm is also warmly welcomed for online-only publication.